xeepy/PKPrac-Companion/README.md

 ### Setup

 1. Clone the repository.
-2. Open the project in your IDE and let Maven resolve dependencies.
+2. Open the project in your IDE and let Maven handle dependencies.

-See the `#build`, `#run`, and `#debug` sections for more detailed instructions.

 ### Build

-Run the Maven `package` task:
+Run the `package` task in Maven:

 ```
 Lifecycle > package
 ```

-The output `.jar` will be located in:
+The compiled `.jar` will be in:
-`server/plugins/`
+`target/PKPrac-Companion.jar`

+Move it to your `server/plugins/` folder to use it.

 ## License

-This project is licensed under the **GNU GPL v3.0**.
+This project is licensed under the **GNU General Public License v3.0** (GPL-3.0).

-If you use any part of this code in your project, **your project must also be open source** and licensed under GPL-3.0.
-This is a strict copyleft license — if that’s a problem, you can’t use this code.
+If you use any part of this code, **your project must also be GPL-3.0 and open-source**.
+No exceptions — this is a copyleft license.
+Don’t use it if you’re not okay with that.

-See the [LICENSE](LICENSE) file for full terms.
+See the [LICENSE](LICENSE) file for full details.

 ## Contributing

 Pull Requests are welcome.
-For major changes, open an issue to discuss your proposal first.
+For significant changes, please open an issue first to discuss your ideas.

 ## Credits